womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

 #### As pattern

-We can also bind variable to a value using **as pattern**.
+We can also bind  the variable to a value using **as pattern**.
 It can be useful when we need more complex assignments.

 ```ruby
 case [1, 2, [3, 4]]